kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- BEGIN COMMENT -->

-Recently, I’ve had several people ask me about the Markdown workflow I use to write papers.
+I’ve had several people ask me about Markdown for academic writing recently.
 I figured I'd use this post to write about my workflow and my resources on this topic.

 <!-- END COMMENT -->

 # Why Markdown

-Academic writing involves writing down ideas as they come along (notetaking), experimenting with these ideas (data analysis), and finally presenting them effectively (scientific paper).
-There's a lot to manage over the length of time this entire process spans.
+Academic writing involves writing down ideas as they come along (notetaking), experimenting with these ideas (data analysis), and finally presenting them effectively (scientific paper), and there's a lot to manage over the length of time this entire process spans.

-Academics require a set of tools that aid in making this process i.e. the effective communication of ideas, as seamless as possible.
+Academics require a set of tools that aid in making this process, i.e. the effective communication of ideas, as seamless as possible.
 There are currently two popular options for academics seeking to write technical papers - Microsoft Word or \LaTeX\ .

 ## A word about Word

 Microsoft Word is ubiquitous when it comes to writing reports.
 The great thing about Word is that there is almost no barrier to *begin* writing.
-You can incrementally build your skill set after you start using Word.
+You can incrementally build your skill in using this tool as and when you are using it.
-This is useful since it makes it immediately accessible, thereby decreasing the time spent on what tool you are using for writing and allowing you to concentrate on the writing itself.
+This is useful since it makes it immediately accessible, thereby decreasing the time and effort spent on learning how to use a software for writing and allowing you to concentrate on the writing itself.

 However, I've found a few fundamental problems with Microsoft Word.
 Having a WYSIWYG (What You See Is What You Get) editor is great (even Richard Stallman seems to think so [@stallman_emacs]).
 However, products like Word fail miserably at separating content from formatting.
 These products impose on the writer their own concept of how a document should be formatted, which I've found greatly hinders the writing process.
 Have you ever experienced a sudden jump in spacing?